Ecclesiology

 Home/Ecclesiology

 Is Pentecostalism Becoming the New Religion of the Global Poor?
-A Reply to Elle Hardy by Rudolph Boshoff
+A Reply to Elle Hardy by Pastor Rudolph P. Boshoff

 I recently received an article sent to me by a colleague concerning the state of the Pentecostal Church in South Africa.
 The title seemed intriguing, and I thought I would give it a read.
 I have seen the name of the author, Elle Hardy, in numerous articles in the past and thought I would read what she wrote.
 It seems like Elle has built quite a career that thrives on the messiness of the [...]